drummsters/ambientclock/README.md

-# Ambient Clock V2
+# Ambient Clock

-A highly customizable ambient clock application featuring multiple display styles, dynamic backgrounds, and a modern architecture.
-This project has been significantly refactored (V2) for improved maintainability, scalability, and user experience.
+Transform your screen into a beautiful, dynamic timepiece with Ambient Clock!
+More than just a clock, it's a customizable visual experience perfect for a secondary monitor, casting to a TV, or any display where you want both function and beauty.
+Enjoy stunning, automatically rotating backgrounds from multiple sources (Unsplash, Pexels, Pixabay, Peapix) paired with elegant clock styles (Digital, Analog).
+Personalize colors, effects, and layouts for a quick glance at the time or simply to admire the view.
+Built with a modern design, it's visually captivating and easy to use.

-## V2 Features
+## Features

 *   **Modern Architecture:** Refactored using ES Modules, component-based structure, centralized state management (`StateManager`), and event bus (`EventBus`).
 *   **Multiple Clock Faces:**
-    *   Clean/LED (Digital)
+    *   Clean
     *   Analog (Rendered with SVG for crisp scaling)
 *   **Customizable Backgrounds:**
-    *   Image providers: Unsplash, Pexels (via backend proxy - no client API keys needed!)
+    *   Image providers: Unsplash, Pexels, Pixabay, Peapix (via backend proxy - no client API keys needed!)
     *   Solid Color overlay option with color picker.
     *   Automatic background cycling with configurable interval.
     *   Background zoom effect to prevent screen burn-in.